ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 ## Combining Results for fun and profit

-`Result` gets really useful when you can combine multiple of them to give you one final `Result`.
+`Result` gets interesting when you need to combine multiple of them to give you one final `Result`.

 ### and_then

-This is really useful when you have multiple functions that return `Result`s and you want to know if all of them succeeded or any of them failed. `and_then` is defined as:
+Sometimes when you have multiple functions that return `Result`s, you want to know if all of them succeeded or any of them failed. `and_then` can help you there. `and_then` is defined as:

 ```{.rust .scrollx}
 pub fn and_then<U, F: FnOnce(T) -> Result<U, E>>(self, op: F) -> Result<U, E> {